 An understanding of the organisation's functions coupled with detailed knowledge of the work unit's operations, practices and procedures is necessary for competent performance.
+Relevant knowledge, experience and performance at all areas of operations would be expected of this level.

-The capacity to effectively manage officers at the Firefighter and Station Officer Classification Levels is a prerequisite of this level.
+The capacity to effectively manage officers at the Firefighter, Station Officer or other junior officers is a prerequisite of this level.